A New Window on Dynamical Dark Energy: Combining DESI-DR2 BAO with future Gravitational Wave Observations: Generating the GW mock data sets

-Note that Eq.~\eqref{Pz_GWs} depends on a fiducial cosmology, as it involves the expansion rate of the Universe $H(z)$.
-While the fiducial cosmology is often chosen to be the $\Lambda$CDM model, as adopted in many works~\cite{Zhao:2010sz,Wang:2018lun,Du:2018tia,Matos:2021qne,Pan:2021tpk,Rezaei:2023xkj}, in this study, as previously described, we consider each DDE model as the fiducial one, given the evidence for dark energy dynamics reported by DESI.
+While the fiducial cosmology is often chosen to be the $\Lambda$CDM model, as adopted in many works~\cite{Zhao:2010sz,Wang:2018lun,Du:2018tia,Matos:2021qne,Pan:2021tpk,Rezaei:2023xkj,Liu:2024bre,Liu:2024gne}, in this study, as previously described, we consider each DDE model as the fiducial one, given the evidence for dark energy dynamics reported by DESI.
 The fiducial parameters $\Omega_m$, $H_0$, $w_0$, and $w_a$ for each model under consideration can be found in Table~\ref{tab:1}.

-From the probability density function, we randomly select 1000 redshift points for each experiment, corresponding to the expected data yield over a 10-year period~\cite{KAGRA:2021duu}.
-This choice ensures uniformity in the number of data points across experiments.
-However, for DECIGO, we also consider a larger sample of 10,000 points, reflecting its expected yield in just one year of operation~\cite{Zheng:2020tau}.

-To confirm a detection, the signal-to-noise ratio ($\rho$), or SNR, must be measured and must satisfy $\rho > 8$, following the current threshold used in LIGO/Virgo analyses~\cite{Cai:2017aea}.
-This parameter is crucial, as it is directly related to the error bars of the gravitational wave luminosity distance~\cite{Zhang:2019loq}.
-It depends on the interferometer's geometry, described by the antenna pattern functions ($F$), the instrument's power spectral density (PSD), and the signal amplitude ($\mathcal{A}$).
-The functions used were taken from Ref.~\cite{Sathyaprakash:2009xt,Schutz:2011tw} for LIGO, Ref.~\cite{Zhang:2019loq} for ET, and Ref.~\cite{Cai:2017aea} for DECIGO.

-The final step is to compute the standard deviation of the luminosity distance ($\sigma_{d_L}$) for each experiment.
-The standard $\sigma_{d_L}$ is associated with an instrumental error ($\sigma^{\text{inst}}_{d_L}$), which can be obtained through a Fisher Matrix analysis, and is combined with additional uncertainties from weak lensing ($\sigma^{\text{lens}}_{d_L}$) and peculiar velocity effects ($\sigma^{\text{pv}}_{d_L}$); more details can be found in Refs.~\cite{Cai:2017aea,Zhang:2019loq,Baker:2020apq}.
-Therefore, the total uncertainty on the measurement of $d_L$ is
+With all the relevant information about the gravitational wave sources at hand, the next step is to simulate how these signals would be detected by the equipment.
+In the transverse-traceless (TT) gauge, the detector's response to a GW signal is expressed as

+where $F_{+}$ and $F_{\times}$ denote the antenna pattern functions corresponding to the two GW polarizations; the corresponding expressions for each experiment are shown in Appendix \ref{appendix:A}.
+The polarization components are given by $h_{+} = h_{xx} = -h_{yy}$ and $h_{\times} = h_{xy} = h_{yx}$.
+The angles $(\theta, \phi)$ define the direction to the source in the detector’s reference frame, while $\psi$ represents the polarization angle.
+For further details, see~\cite{Sathyaprakash:2009xs}.
+It is important to note that the form of the pattern functions depends on the orientation and the opening angle between the arms of the interferometer.